-Learn to extend your communicative skills as you head into the Intermediate zone of proficiency where you will learn to expand your sentences, create original thoughts in French and dip into different time frames with your language.
+Learn to extend your communicative skills as you head into the Intermediate zone of proficiency where you will learn to expand your sentences, create original thoughts in French.
 Make cultural comparisons between the United States and different Francophone countries around the world through authentic media, cultural texts, short stories, and personal conversations and writings.
-By the end of French 2 your target is to reach the INTERMEDIATE LOW on the ACTFL proficiency
+By the end of French 2 your target is to reach the INTERMEDIATE LOW on the ACTFL proficiency scale.